Judicial review examines right to ethical investments (updated 22 June)

 The trial is due to begin today, Wednesday 14 June, at 9:30am in the Royal Courts of Justice in London.

-On 22 June the High Court ruled that the government had acted unlawfully by seeking to restrict the types of ethical and social objections local authorities were permitted to make for investments for their pension scheme.
+On 22 June the High Court ruled that the government had acted unlawfully by seeking to restrict the types of ethical and social investments local authorities were permitted to make for their pension scheme.
 The government's guidance had placed new restrictions on divesting from UK defence industries, pursuing boycotts or sanctions against foreign nations, or pursuing policies contrary to UK defence policy or foreign policy.

 Paul Parker, Recording Clerk for Quakers in Britain, said: “We welcome the judgement in this case.
 As Quakers, we seek to live out our faith through everyday actions, including the choices we make about where to put our money.
 We're glad the decision upholds the legal and moral right of local authorities to make ethical investment decisions that reflect the values and opinions of local communities."